What Are the UK Tax Bands for 2026/27?

 Employment Allowance

 The Employment Allowance is up to £10,500 per year.
 It reduces your employer National Insurance bill.
-It is available to most businesses, but not to companies where the director is the only employee and the company is a personal service company.
+It is available to most businesses, but not to companies where the director is the only employee paid through payroll.

 If your employer NI bill is £8,000, the Employment Allowance reduces it to zero.
 You save the full £8,000.